ergoplatform/ergodocs/docs/ef/ergo-foundation.md

 ### Activities

-The average day-to-day for foundation members in 2022 mostly consisted of the continued effort of getting a bank account, incorporation, reincorporation, dealing with exchanges, market-makers and our internal accounting & budgeting.
+The average day-to-day for foundation members is mostly organisational, dealing with exchanges, market-makers and our internal accounting & budgeting.
 As well as overseeing the following activities:

 - Salaries for contracted developers.
 - Paying 'bounties' set on core repositories.